 They were the best hunter-trackers of the Maximals.
-Unfortunately, they had completely opposite views on the change they had gone through.
+It didn't mean they were a good team.
+Now they had completely opposite views on the change they had gone through.

 A loader drone followed them at a short distance, still within sight - Dinobot trusted that it would follow the control he carried in his pocket, but not that it wouldn't get stuck in the undergrowth of the jungle.
 Dinobot had a new sword, weighted and balanced for his new form.
 It no longer rotated, but it made him feel almost complete.
 He also had a small laser - too small to fight a Transformer, but more than sufficient to take down organic prey.
 It was a bit cheating, but he couldn't be certain of his physical limits in his new body.
 Also, it made up for Tigatron.